Escape Plan 2: Hades: Critical response

 David Ehrlich of IndieWire gave the film a "D−" and wrote: "Hades might boast some decent star power, but there isn't a celebrity in the world who could save this bargain bin nonsense from feeling like a bootlegged ripoff of its own franchise.
 Not even Arnold Schwarzenegger, who faced off against Stallone in the first one, could have rescued this from abject boredom."

 Kenneth Seward Jr of IGN gave Escape Plan 2: Hades 4.8 out of 10 and said that "[the film] fails to recapture what made the previous film a decent watch".

 Stallone himself opined that it was the "most horribly produced film" of his career.

 Sequel

-A third film entered the early stages of development even before Escape Plan 2 wrapped filming.
+A third film entered the early stages of development even before Escape Plan 2: Hades wrapped filming.
 Stallone was again signed on to reprise his role as Ray Breslin.
 Dave Bautista also signed on to reprise his role in Escape Plan: The Extractors and filming began in September 2017.
 Escape Plan: The Extractors had a smaller production budget, but received more positive reviews compared to the second film.